POLI-111 American Government & Politics

 POLI-412 Civil Liberties

 Examines significant Supreme Court decisions concerning the protection of liberty and equality.
 Topics covered include freedom of speech and press, church-state relations, right to privacy, criminal procedure, and racial and gender discrimination.
-Juniors and seniors only.
+Prerequisite: junior or senior standing.
+POLI-111 is recommended.

 POLI-436 Issues of Conflict